kellymilligan/canvas-framer/README.md

 ---

-## Known issues

-- When using a WebGL canvas I seem to be hitting a resolution limit at higher paper sizes (A0, A1, A2).
-Attempting to scale the pixel ratio up further leads to a blank white screen at these sizes.
-- Selecting "To paper" for the "Artwork scaling" setting doesn't work well with WebGL examples.
-At some paper sizes it works, but at larger paper sizes it seems to hit a rendering limit, giving you a blank white result instead.

----

 ## To-do's

-- Add Custom paper size controls
+- Fix controls panel layout wrapping
-- Add saving of current config in local storage and restore upon reload.
+- Add saving of current config render counter in local storage and restore upon reload.
 Include 'reset' link to set back to defaults.
+- Add Custom paper size inputs
+- Add paper size preset options to cover wider range of sizes
-- Hide paper colour and 'to paper' scaling options
+- Hide paper colour control
+- Hide scaling type control

+---

+## Known issues

+- When trying to render a very high resolution (A2+) WebGL scene with a THREE.PerspectiveCamera the result is blank white.
+I assume there's a hard rendering limit being reached at this size.
+The problem doesn't seem to affect the THREE.OrthographicCamera, I can get 2D shaders to work at A0.